 Easy to clean

 With a neutral wood color and just enough grain to add interest, this wide knife holder will blend in well with any kitchen style.
 At almost 16 inches long, it has plenty of space for your favorite chef’s knives, utility knives, and more, but it's still small enough to hang above your countertop.
 It can hold up to five knives or tools and gives you enough clearance from the wall to prevent you from injuring your hands when grabbing one.

 Size: 15.7 inches | Material: Wood | Placement: Wall-mounted

 Strong magnets can pinch fingers when mounting

-!6 inches long, sleek stainless steel finish, and, very affordable.
-What’s not to love?
+At 16 inches long with a sleek stainless steel finish and a very affordable price, what’s not to love?
 This comes with all the mounting hardware required for screwed-in mounting, with instructions easily available on the website.
 The stainless steel surface is easy to keep clean and holds knives securely.